Cpizzle1/capstone2/README.md

 *could save costs of treatment if high risk individuals are identified early and a proactive treament plan can be made.
 *breast cancer data could provide insights into other forms of cancer

-In this study we will be trying to find underlying features in
+In this study we will be trying to find gene expression profiles in patients with poor outcomes (death by cancer)

 ## Exploratory Data Analysis

 The Molecular Taxonomy of Breast Cancer International Consortium (METABRIC) is an organization hosting a database  with clinical and genetic data from 1,904 primary breast cancer samples.
-Genes are listed as feature columns and Z-scores of rRNA expression levels are listed as values.
+Genes are listed as feature columns and Z-scores of mRNA expression levels are listed as values.
 In this study, we will be focusing on the mRNA expression levels

 ![EDA dataframe](images/EDA_df.png)

 Clinical information such as treatment and age at diagnosis are also features.

 ![Age at diagnosis](images/age_at_diagnosis_density.png)